 Protecting customer’s account information is of the utmost importance.
 Especially in the age of data misuse, phishing or hackers attacking big companies for credit card information.
 They want to feel safe while visiting a website.
 The green security badge in the address bar and “https” label will do the job.
 Customers will be assured that reasonable measures are taken to protect their sensitive data.

-Tip: To make your customers feel safe, ask your hosting provider to secure your website with SSL certificate.
+Tip: To make your customers feel safe, ask your hosting provider to secure your website with SSL certificate vpn software.
 Another option is to buy your own SSL certificate from certificate authorities like GlobalSign or Symantec and ask your hosting provider to install it.

 Seals lend credibility to your website.
 Certifications involve passing evaluations and meeting specific criteria set by a credible 3rd party organization, such as the Better Business Bureau.